jenseng/jest-als-bug/README.md

 The tests in question set a store using `enterWith` during `beforeEach`, and later retrieve it in tests via `getStore`.
 It's possible this is actually a bug in Node.js, or it might have to do with some strange interplay between Node.js's promise hooks and Jest's vm context injection (e.g. perhaps the `Promise` provided to the VM is not the "right" one, and thus the hooks don't work correctly when it is used?).

+I have thus far been unable to repro this issue outside of Jest with [roughly equivalent code](./src/repro-attempt-without-jest.js); I haven't dug deeply enough into Jest to determine where the problem lies.

 ## Repro Steps

 1. Run `npm run test`